Ian Dunn (activist): Paedophile Information Exchange

 Dunn co-founded the Paedophile Information Exchange (PIE) in 1974.
 The organisation campaigned to legalise sex between adults and children, and to promote acceptance and understanding of adults having sex with children, with Dunn considered to be an influential member of the campaign.
 However, Dunn said he was not a paedophile himself.

 Dunn agreed for his home in Edinburgh to be used as a contact address for paedophile theoretical journal named Minor Problems, which had been expelled from its previous mailing facility.
 He was the subject of a front-page exposé by the Sunday Mail.
 Although he sued the paper, he later dropped the action.

 A number of key PIE figures were imprisoned in 1984 and the group was closed down shortly afterwards.

 Dunn organised and advertised openly pro-paedophile meetings in both Glasgow and Edinburgh.
 He stated of the subject: "I am not one of those homosexuals who get cross or nervous when the subject of love between men and boys is raised."

 In January 2007 after it emerged that Dunn, after whom the Ian Dunn Memorial Award was named, had been a founder member of PIE, lesbian Scottish Liberal Democrat politician Margaret Smith threatened to return her 2004 award unless it was renamed.
 She stated: "I was totally and utterly unaware of the allegations when I accepted the award and I am very upset.
 Obviously I absolutely condemn paedophilia and anyone who is apologist for it."
 Bisexual Scottish Greens MSP Patrick Harvie, the 2003 recipient of the award, also suggested it should be renamed.
 The Ian Dunn Memorial Award is no longer listed on the official website of the Terrence Higgins Trust Scotland, which until 2007 had been responsible for managing the award.

-In 1998, British LGBT+ rights activist Peter Tatchell had written an obituary in The Independent for Dunn.
-However on learning of Dunn's paedophile activism, he later stated:
+In 1998, British LGBT+ rights activist Peter Tatchell wrote an obituary in The Independent for Dunn.
+However, on learning of Dunn's paedophile activism, he later stated:

-Neither I nor most other people had any knowledge of [Dunn's] link with [Paedophile Information Exchange] at the time.
+Neither I nor most other people had any knowledge of [Dunn's] link with [the Paedophile Information Exchange] at the time.
 I only found out many years after I wrote his obituary.
 I would not have written it if I had known about his PIE work.

-In a 2020 interview with the Irish Gript Media news network, Tatchell denounced PIE as "disgusting":

-I condemn without reservation child sex abuse, the rape of children and adults having sex with kids.
-It is abhorrent, totally wrong and unacceptable.
-The perpetrators should be jailed.
-I have never condoned paedophilia.
-There are no circumstances where it is acceptable for adults to have sex with children.